gen-classroom/projet-besseau_cerottini_maziero_ogi/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Add a strory for your feature
+about: Add a story for your feature
 title: ''
 labels: Feature
 assignees: ''